jkclem/bike-share-prediction/Reports/Saturday.md

 We want to predict bike rental demand in a given day conditional on weather-related variables, the season, and the year.
-These can be known *a priori* (assuming a weather forecast for the next day is fairly accurate).
+These can be known *a priori* (assuming a weather forecast for the next day is very accurate).
 We will try linear and ensemble modeling approaches.

 ``` r